Forming the local starburst galaxy Haro 11 through hydrodynamical merger simulations: The fiducial Haro 11 model

-The main reason that knot A is not observed in our mock observations is due to the dusty arm covering the stars, but we can infer its presence from the stellar mass and young population.
-In Figure~\ref{fig:stellar_weight_func} we show a stellar map weighted by the inverse stellar age, as $M_{*,}=M_* \times (t/4\,{\rm Myr})^{-1.25}$, which is an approximate bolometric luminosity weighting; this highlights the presence of young, luminous stars.
+The main reason that knot A is not observed in our mock observations is due to the gaseous and dusty arm covering the stellar knot, but we can infer its presence from the stellar mass and young population.
+In Figure~\ref{fig:stellar_weight_func} we show a stellar map weighted by the inverse stellar age, as $M_{\rm *,\,young}=M_* \times (t/4\,{\rm Myr})^{-1.25}$, which is an approximate bolometric luminosity weighting; this highlights the presence of young, luminous stars.
 This figure shows that there is significant mass of young stars around knot A, which would be visible in the absence of extinction.
+The reason why knot A is more obscured, and other reason why knot A is abscent in our mock image, is discussed in more detail in Section~\ref{sec:discussion}.
 Additionally, in Figure~\ref{fig:stellar_ages} we present a projection map of the median stellar ages, from which it is also evident that all of the knots, including A, contain many young stars.
-From this, we surmise that knot A likely reside within the disc arm (which also makes up the ear) of the prograde progenitor galaxy, which has its centre at knot B.
+From this, we infer that knot A likely reside within the disc arm (which also makes up the ear) of the prograde progenitor galaxy, which has its centre at knot B. The knots' properties are presented in more detail in Section~\ref{sec:knot_properties}.